leoagomes/frame/README.md

    This lets you include only what you need.
 2. Clone this repository in a subdirectory in your project and `require` from it.
    This adds all tools to your project.
-   When using DragonRuby, we recommend cloning it into `lib/frame` and `require 'lib/frame/<tool>.rb'`.
+   When using DragonRuby, we recommend cloning it (or rather adding it as a submodule) in `lib/frame` and `require 'lib/frame/<tool>.rb'`.

 ### License & Philosophy